safr-SEA/safr-client/CONTRIBUTING.md

-# Code of Conduct for Culture Fit
+# Code of Conduct for SAFR

 ## Communication plan
 ### Group Communication